Maroon & Gold

 "Maroon & Gold" is the official fight song of Arizona State University.
 It was composed by former Director of Sun Devil Marching Band, Felix E. McKernan, in 1948.

 Alma mater

 "Alma Mater" was composed by former Music Professor and Director of Bulldog Marching Band, Miles A. Dresskell, in 1937.
 Current version of the Alma Mater was composed by Hazel Quaid, Dixie Gammage, and Ernest Jerome Hopkins.

+Lyrics

+The wording of the song is as follows.